slashlos/Weather/README.md

 To use the Weather in an app,

     1. drag the Weather project into your project
-    2. edit the Weather-Private header with your app keys and id codes
+    2. supersede weather keys defined in Weather-Private with your own

 Note that the use of individual weather providers require registration of authentication keys.